YOUR ULTIMATE GUIDE

 The MAT is designed to test the depth of your understanding, and your ability to solve problems.
 Universities use it to differentiate between candidates who might look similar on paper otherwise – e.g. to decide between two applicants with similar A-Level predictions and GCSE grades.
 Universities can see your overall mark and how you did on the parts of each question.
 They use this to identify your strengths and weaknesses and how you think which helps them see if you would thrive in their courses.

 The test requires you to think more deeply than your A-Level papers (or equivalent), and so at first, it will seem harder.
 But don’t worry, this is on purpose!
-Unlike A-Levels, it is very rare that people get 100 on the MAT, as they don’t want to set a paper that people will find easy – this won’t help them to differentiate between candidates.
+Unlike A-Levels, it is very rare that people get full marks on the MAT, as they don’t want to set a paper that people will find easy – this won’t help them to differentiate between candidates.

 Universities want to make you think so that they can see how you think.